sussner/CNC14Camera/README.md

 (CNC14 is a trademark of Birgit Hellendahl: hell@cnc14.de)

 The purpose of this tool is to zero the XY-coordinates of a CNC machine.
-It permanently display the image grabbed from a video device, e.g. a camera plugged into an USB port.
+It permanently displays the image grabbed from a video device, e.g. a camera plugged into an USB port.
 The image contains a red cross indicating the X- and Y-axis of the machine.
 The center of cross is a green circle, the radius of which can be adjusted with a slide control next to the resolution